What Prince George Can Do That No Monarch Has Done For 350 Years

 — Amaka Ekwo (@Amaka_Ekwo) April 12, 2019

-Royal historian Richard Fitzwilliams explains that now, a royal can marry a Catholic, but their children must be raised in the Church of England if they want to remain in succession to the throne (as the British monarch is the head of the Church of England).
+Royal historian Richard Fitzwilliams explains that now a royal can marry a Catholic, but their children must be raised in the Church of England if they want to remain in succession to the throne, as the British monarch is the head of the Church of England.

-“This meant that though a monarch could marry a Catholic, as he or she was Supreme Governor of the Church in England they must remain in Communion with the Church of England.”
+“This meant that though a monarch could marry a Catholic, as he or she was Supreme Governor of the Church in England, they must remain in Communion with the Church of England.”

-The prior ban on marrying Catholics put a crimp in the love life of several modern royals, including Princess Anne herself who initially wanted to marry Andrew Parker Bowles, a Catholic, before he married Camilla in 1973.
+The prior ban on marrying Catholics put a crimp in the love life of several modern royals, including Princess Anne herself, who initially wanted to marry Andrew Parker Bowles, a Catholic, before he married Camilla in 1973.

 Royal biographer Penny Junor says that at the time, Princess Anne was in the top five in the line of succession, and had she married Parker Bowles, she had to remove herself.